-All record keeping and reporting documentation required by the Bank Secrecy Act (BSA) and state specific regulations will be maintained for a minimum of five (5) years and they will be made readily available to the U.S. Treasury Department and/or representatives from other government officials upon legitimate request.
+All record keeping and reporting documentation required by the Bank Secrecy Act (BSA) and state specific regulations must be retained for five (5) years and they will be made readily available to the U.S. Treasury Department and/or representatives from other government officials upon legitimate request.